PriyantJain/GRL/README.md

 ### TODO
-Change name of functions like TODO_update_name to TODO_update_details Change only RT_update like functions naeme to RT_udate_details, maybe done check once
+Change name of functions like TODO_update_name to TODO_update_details (I) Change only RT_update like functions naeme to RT_udate_details, maybe done check once (I)

-Remove refreshing page at each button press
+Remove refreshing page at each button press (I)

-Restructure flask on html side to add structure and ease of creating new pages
+Restructure flask on html side to add structure and ease of creating new pages (I)

-Restructure GRL class to break out todo as task manager class and shop as different class, if possible more pieces
+Restructure GRL class to break out todo as task manager class and shop as different class, if possible more pieces (III)

-If you jump directly to any page before home then update and one time actions may not be called
+If you jump directly to any page before home then update and one time actions may not be called (I)

-Rename main.js to home.js and shift to js folder
+Rename main.js to home.js and shift to js folder (I)

-Turn all naming convention to camelcasing in py/js/html files
+Turn all naming convention to camelcasing in py/js/html files (I)

-Add comments and structure functions in GRL class
+Add comments and structure functions in GRL class (III)

-Split to do, rt and others if possible using blueprint
+Split to do, rt and others if possible using blueprint (II)